vmware-tanzu/tanzu-cli/hack/choco/README.md

 `tanzu-cli-unstable` package name, while other versions will use the official `tanzu-cli` package name.

+The package built will automatically handle the installation of either `amd64` or `arm64` Windows versions of the CLI based on the architecture of the machine on which the package is run.

 ## Building the Chocolatey package

 Executing the `hack/choco/build_package.sh` script will build the Chocolatey package under `hack/choco/_output/choco`.

 The `hack/choco/build_package.sh` script is meant to be run on a Linux machine that has `choco` installed.
 This is most easily done using docker.
-Note that currently, the docker images for Chocolatey only support an `amd64` architecture.
 To facilitate building the package, the new `choco-package` Makefile target has been added; this Makefile target will first start a docker container and then run the `hack/choco/build_package.sh` script.

-NOTE: This docker image can ONLY be run on an AMD64 machine (chocolatey crashes when running an AMD64 image on an ARM64 arch).
+NOTE: This docker image can ONLY be run on an AMD64 machine (even with emulation of AMD64 on Mac, the chocolatey binary crashes when running an AMD64 docker image on an ARM64 Mac).

 ```bash
 cd tanzu-cli